aegis-icons/aegis-icons/CONTRIBUTING.md

 - Label number is also added / updated on the Illustrator file's artboard (shortcut: `Shift + O`).
 - Outdated versions are moved to self titled directory (`PNG/Outdated/`, `SVG/Outdated/`).
   - In [aegis-icons_AIs](https://github.com/krisu5/aegis-icons_AIs) repo, directory is `Outdated/`.
+- Icons which are based of now dead service, should be moved to "Outdated" directory just as it is.

 ## Resources
 Resources marked with star (⭐) are recommended and most used by the maintainers.